jasonrogena/stima-onge/README.md

 ## Download

-You can download the signed Android apk from [here](https://github.com/jasonrogena/stima-onge/blob/master/app/build/outputs/apk/app-release.apk).
+You can download the unsigned Android apk from [here](https://github.com/jasonrogena/stima-onge/blob/master/app/build/outputs/apk/app-debug.apk).
 Please note that this project is still under development and should be considered pre-alpha.
 The application currently only works on devices that run Android 2.3 and newer.